tarantool/doc/doc/book/replication/index.rst

 =====================================================================

-After following the steps here, an administrator will have experience creating a cluster and adding a replica.
+After following the steps here, an administrator will have experience creating a replica set and adding a replica.

 Start two shells.
 Put them side by side on the screen.
 (This manual has a tabbed display showing "Terminal #1".
 Click the "Terminal #2" tab to switch to the